-Why Is Maintenance So Important?To ensure your heating system is running at its full capacity, regular maintenance is crucial.
+Why Is Service So Important?To ensure your heating system is running at its full capacity, regular maintenance is crucial.
 One of the best perks about regular maintenance is that it decreases the chances of a surprise breakdown.
 A professional HVAC technician will be able to catch any issues at an inspection so you can avoid unexpected emergencies.
 Not convinced you need regular maintenance?
 Here are some more benefits:

 Safety FirstDuring a maintenance inspection, your HVAC technician will catch any cracks in the heat exchanger to prevent carbon monoxide leaks.
 Without this inspection, a carbon monoxide leak would be extremely hazardous to your family.
 Additionally, your system could have a short circuit, which could cause a fire from faulty electric occurrences.